-- Social protection has clearly demonstrated its value during COVID-19. - Countries with solid social protection systems were able to respond faster and better to the COVID-19 pandemic.
-Countries with weak social protection systems had significant challenges. - Social protection systems were key automatic stabilizers for the economy, contributing to higher resilience, but achieving universal coverage by 2030 will require additional investment. - The pandemic has positively changed ideas and practices.
+- Social protection has clearly demonstrated its value during COVID-19. - Countries with solid social protection systems were able to respond faster and better to the COVID-19 pandemic. - Social protection systems were key automatic stabilizers for the economy, contributing to higher resilience, but achieving universal coverage by 2030 will require additional investment. - The pandemic has positively changed ideas and practices.
 Emergency social protection measures in response to the pandemic accomplished things that were not being done prior to the pandemic, such as targeting workers in the informal economy.
 New programmes are more effective at reaching people living in poverty than before.
-But these measures were too temporary. - It is necessary to accelerate the extension of social protection to those in the informal economy ensuring adequate coverage for workers in all types of employment. - Strengthening social protection systems, including floors and investing in universal social protection systems are crucial for more resilience.
-Low-income countries need to invest an additional USD 77.9 billion or 15.9% of GDP per annum to guarantee at least a basic level of social security for all by 2030 through a nationally-defined social protection floor. - Social protection should be used as an accompanying measure for inclusive rural transformation and effective poverty reduction, especially in poverty hotspots. - There is a strong need for creating a proactive, rather than reactive social protection system.
-Comprehensive social protection has been proven to be a key developmental tool in drastically reducing poverty and inequality, therefore a universal basic income is recommended as a way to not only provide immediate relief to impoverished households but boost economic participation by increasing the spending power of consumers
+However, these measures were not only too temporary but the coverage and spending in low-income and middle-income countries have been too low to reverse the impacts of the pandemic and go further to reduce poverty. - It is necessary to accelerate the extension of social protection to those in the informal economy and ensure adequate coverage for workers in all types of employment. - Strengthening social protection systems, including floors and investing in universal social protection systems are crucial for more resilience.
+Low-income countries need to invest an additional \$ 77.9 billion or 15.9 per cent of GDP per annum to guarantee at least a basic level of social security for all by 2030 through a nationally defined social protection floor. - Social protection should be used as an accompanying measure for inclusive rural transformation and effective poverty reduction, especially in poverty hotspots. - Social protection can stimulate investment in agricultural production and other economic activities.
+It enhances nutrition, health and education, with implications for future productivity, employability, incomes and well-being.
+Social protection programmes that provide regular and predictable transfers promote savings and investment in both farm and non-farm activities and encourage households to engage in more ambitious activities offering higher returns. - There is a strong need for creating a proactive, rather than reactive social protection system.
+Comprehensive social protection has been proven to be a key developmental tool in drastically reducing poverty and inequality, therefore a universal basic income is recommended as a way to not only provide immediate relief to impoverished households but also to boost economic participation by increasing the spending power of consumers.